 Furthermore, you can keep your self-employed activities as a side hustle while getting a normal job as a main source of income.
 This way switch to public insurance is also possible.

-However, as a part-time self-employed you aren’t allowed to have employees with salaries over 450 EUR per month.
-Besides that there are some requirements to your employment:
+However, as a part-time self-employed you aren’t allowed to have employees with salaries over 520 EUR per month.
+Besides that there are some requirements for your employment:

-- And as an employee, you must earn at least as much as you have profit from your self-employment.
-Otherwise, Germany can revoke your right on public health insurance.
+- And as an employee, you must earn at least as much as you have profited from your self-employment.
+Otherwise, Germany can revoke your right to public health insurance.

 And finally, once you are signed to public health insurance as an employee, you can later become full-time self-employed again and still keep the public coverage.